 Although the word coral is in coralline algae, they are certainly not corals.
-Coralline algae are a macroalgae that has a calcified (stony) skeleton, similar in some ways to the skeletons of large polyp and small polyp stony corals.
+Coralline algae are macroalgae that has a calcified (stony) skeleton, similar in some ways to the skeletons of large polyp and small polyp stony corals.

 Coralline algae come in a range of colors.
-Green coralline algae, red coralline algae and purple coralline algae are the most common.
+Green coralline algae, red coralline algae, and purple coralline algae are the most common.

-The most common varieties are encrusting—meaning the grow low and cover the rocks and glass, although a few of the more interesting and rare types are plating species that almost look like montipora corals.
+The most common varieties are encrusting—meaning they grow low and cover the rocks and glass, although a few of the more interesting and rare types are plating species that almost look like montipora corals.
 Very cool.

 One the great things about the encrusting variety is that they will grow on the live rock and compete for the same space those problem algae might otherwise try to occupy, but in the game of musical chairs that is survival on a reef—whoever gets there first and grows fastest generally wins.

 Most times, coralline algae hitchhike their way into your tank on live rock and coral plugs.
 All you need is a small amount to seed your tank and with the proper growing conditions, your coralline algae will thrive.